Sunday Music in July

 Continuing on this theme is The Telephone where the protagonist listens intently to a flower and hears it say “Come”.
 From here we enter the forest, following the call of the wood thrush and not knowing whether going forward will lead to a happy ending or not.

 Finally we sing The Girls Garden a comedic retelling of a girl’s request for a farm and the lessons learned from this adventure.
 The RVCC choir hopes you enjoy this beautiful music.”

 The Very Occasional Men’s Choir encourages men and boys of any age who love to sing to join them.
-This eclectic gathering of gentlemen (as many as 18 strong) sing in worship a few times each year.
+This eclectic gathering of gentlemen (sometimes as many as 12-15 strong) sing in worship a few times each year.
 Though they participate with minimal rehearsal time, they are always willing to take on the challenge of learning the music at hand simply for the joyful pleasure of singing!